georgik/esp32-rust-multi-target-template/README.md

 Control: limited, only one button available
 - it's not possible to move the character
-- press button Boot to teleport
+- press button Boot to to perform the first action

 ```
 cd esp-wrover-kit